thisrod/theglist/python.md

         pip install numpy

-5. Get scipy, because _obviously_ the factorial function doesn't belong in the numerical library:
+5. Get scipy, because _obviously_ the factorial function doesn't belong in the numerical library

         pip install scipy

 1. Download and install the [CUDA drivers and tookit](http://developer.nvidia.com/cuda/cuda-downloads)

-1. Install ghostscript.
-The reasons are black magical; it has the side effect of installing some header files that matplotlib requires.
+1. Install ghostscript and freetype, which has the side effect of installing some header files that matplotlib requires

         brew install ghostscript
         brew install freetype